How to Write Great Email Signatures for Your Business [Plus Examples and Tips]

 Images can produce up to 650% more engagement than text.
 Using a photo with your email signature can do the same.
 It makes your email more reliable, personal, and trustworthy.

 The example you are seeing now is from Babelcube.
 They are an international translation academy.
 So it’s impressive to get acquainted with the founder of such an organization if you are a writer.
 Read the bold line again.
 It shows what the company does in a single sentence.
 Also, don’t overlook social media buttons.

 At the bottom of an email, trying to give something extra is a good way to increase conversion rates.
 Every marketing email wants to sell.
 So tell people why your product is unique and they should get it while it is available.

 A few months ago, we got this email from Copyblogger.
 They were sending newsletters with their latest blog post.
-Just after the signature, they through an offer that looks delicious (however, we didn’t avail that big deal).
+Just after the signature, they through an offer that looks delicious (however, we didn’t avail of that big deal).

 5. Brand Logo is Helpful

-We have mentioned this at the beginning.
+We mentioned this at the beginning.
 Email signatures are a great way to expand your brand awareness.
 The easiest way to implement this idea is to add a brand logo.
 Help user to get familiar with it.

 6. Eye Soothing Color Contrast

 Using a smart color scheme is a bit confusing.
 You must match your theme color and the types of your service.
 On the other hand, A/B testing is necessary.
 How do you know which color fits most?
 Keep testing and choose a contrast that works both by reflecting your brand and eye-soothing.

 Look at the email signature of ZinePak here.
 Though we are focusing more on their use of beautiful color contrast, you may also love their signature design.